varnish/Varnish-Book/varnish_book.rst

 Varnish Tuner Persistence
 .........................

-The output of ``varnishturner`` updates every time you introduce a new input or execute a suggested command.
+The output of ``varnishtuner`` updates every time you introduce a new input or execute a suggested command.
 However, the result of the suggested commands are not necessarily persistent, which means that they do not survive a reboot or restart of Varnish Cache.
 To make the tuning persistent, you can add do the following: